Cheesemaking

 During industrial production of Emmental cheese, the as-yet-undrained curd is broken by rotating mixers.

 A cheesemaking workshop with goats at Maker Faire 2011.
 The sign declares, "Eat your Zipcode", in reference to the locavore movement.

-Cheesemaking (or caseiculture) is the craft of making cheese.
+Cheesemaking (or caseiculture) is the art of making cheese.
 The production of cheese, like many other food preservation processes, allows the nutritional and economic value of a food material, in this case milk, to be preserved in concentrated form.
 Cheesemaking allows the production of the cheese with diverse flavors and consistencies.

 History

 Cheesemaking is documented in Egyptian tomb drawings and in ancient Greek literature.

 Cheesemaking may have originated from nomadic herdsmen who stored milk in vessels made from sheep's and goats' stomachs.
 Because their stomach linings contain a mix of lactic acid, bacteria as milk contaminants and rennet, the milk would ferment and coagulate.
 A product reminiscent of yogurt would have been produced, which through gentle agitation and the separation of curds from whey would have resulted in the production of cheese; the cheese being essentially a concentration of the major milk protein, casein, and milk fat.
 The whey proteins, other major milk proteins, and lactose are all removed in the cheese whey.
 Another theory is offered by David Asher, who wrote that the origins actually lie within the "sloppy milk bucket in later European culture, it having gone unwashed and containing all of the necessary bacteria to facilitate the ecology of cheese".